JohnAZoidberg/nosql-book/content/cassandra.md

 ## Terminology
 % https://docs.datastax.com/en/glossary/doc/glossary/glossaryTOC.html
-- Keyspace <-> Database
-- Table
+- Bloom Filter
 - Column
 - Columnfamily <-> Table (Since Cassandra 3.0 you can use the `TABLE` keyword)
+- Compaction: Process of compacting SSTables
+- Coordinator: The node that the client talks to
+- Keyspace <-> Database
 - Node
-- Ring
-- Seed-Node
-- Tombstone
-- Repair
 - Partition
+- Partition Key
 - Partitioner
 - Primary Key
+- Repair
+- Ring
+- SSTable: File format on disk
-- Partition Key
+- Seed-Node
 - Static Column: A special column that is shared by all rows of a partition.
+- Table
-- SSTable
+- Token
+- Tombstone: Marker of a not-present (e.g. deleted) value
-- Compaction
+- Virtual node
 - Zombie
-- Bloom Filter
-- Token

 # Goals of Cassandra (David)
 - Distri